FrancoisSimon/aTrack/README.md

 ## Input file format

-aTrack needs csv files with rows that represent the peaks of the tracks and columns that must contain the following headers: ['POSITION_X', 'POSITION_Y', 'FRAME', 'TRACK_ID']. the columns 'POSITION_X' and 'POSITION_Y' must contain floats that represent the positions in the different dimensions of your track.
+aTrack needs csv files with rows that represent the peaks of the tracks and columns that must contain the following headers: ['POSITION_X', 'POSITION_Y', 'FRAME', 'TRACK_ID'].
+The columns 'POSITION_X' and 'POSITION_Y' must contain floats that represent the positions in the different dimensions of your track.
 'FRAME' must contain floats or integers ordered with regard to the time points of the tracks.
 'TRACK_ID' must contain integers that specify to which track the position belongs to.
-N/A values are not allowed
+N/A values are not allowed.

 # Installation from this GitHub repository